Captchas in premium mode or during account login

 However, JD does by default fall back to free download mode if either fatal issues are happening, your (daily) account traffic limit has been reached, your account is not a premium account anymore or some other account issue occured (e.g. account temporarily banned).

-The above described handling might be confusing sometimes but you can force JDownloader to e.g. never use the free mode of a certain service and always try downloading via account by creating an account usage rule.
+The above described handling might be confusing sometimes but you can force JDownloader to e.g. never use the free mode of a certain service and always try downloading via account by creating an account usage rule for each service that you're planning to use in premium mode only.

-With the rule(s) set up correctly, JD will usually wait and display a more meaningful errormessage instead of falling back to free download mode.
+With the rule(s) set up correctly, JD will never fall back to free download mode and always try in premium mode.